Mai0313/Mentor/docs/Oscillator/Oscillator_parsed.md

 Here is the image describtion:
 ```
-The image is a graph that displays two waveforms over a period of 5 seconds.
-The x-axis represents time in seconds, ranging from 0.00 to 5.00 seconds, while the y-axis represents the output, ranging from 0.00 to 5.00 units.
+The image is a graph that plots two different waveforms over time.
+The x-axis represents time in seconds, ranging from 0.00 to 5.00 seconds.
+The y-axis represents the output, ranging from 0.00 to 5.00 units.

 There are two distinct waveforms shown on the graph:

-1. A green waveform that appears to be a square wave.
-This waveform alternates between a high value of 5.00 units and a low value of 0.00 units.
-The transitions between high and low values are very sharp, indicating a typical square wave pattern.
-The square wave has a period of approximately 1 second, meaning it completes one full cycle (high to low and back to high) every second.
+1. **Green Waveform**: This waveform is a square wave.
+It alternates between a high value of 5.00 units and a low value of 0.00 units.
+The transitions between high and low values are very sharp, indicating an almost instantaneous change.
+The period of the square wave appears to be approximately 1 second, as it completes one full cycle (high to low and back to high) within this time frame.

-2. A red waveform that appears to be a triangular wave.
-This waveform gradually increases from 0.00 units to a peak value of around 3.00 units and then decreases back to 0.00 units.
-The triangular wave has a period of approximately 1 second, similar to the square wave, but it has a more gradual rise and fall compared to the sharp transitions of the square wave.
+2. **Red Waveform**: This waveform is a triangular wave.
+It starts at 0.00 units, rises linearly to a peak value of approximately 3.50 units, and then decreases linearly back to 0.00 units.
+This pattern repeats periodically.
+The period of the triangular wave is also approximately 1 second, matching the period of the square wave.

-The graph shows these two waveforms superimposed over each other, with the square wave maintaining a consistent high and low pattern, while the triangular wave smoothly oscillates between its peak and trough values.
+The two waveforms are synchronized in such a way that the peak of the triangular wave coincides with the midpoint of the high phase of the square wave.
+The triangular wave reaches its minimum value at the transitions of the square wave from high to low and from low to high.

+The graph is likely used to illustrate the relationship between these two types of waveforms, possibly in the context of signal processing or electronic circuits.
 ```

 #### **Design References**